ldwilker10/predicting_obesity/README.md

-# predicting_obesity

 # Predicting Obesity with Demographic and Lifestyle Factors

+![obesity_header](https://github.com/ldwilker10/predicting_obesity/blob/main/images/health_obesity_header_image.jpg)

 # Elevator Pitch
 Obesity is a pressing global issue affecting millions.
 Leveraging the comprehensive BRFSS dataset, our model accurately predicts obesity based on lifestyle and demographic factors.
 With crucial insights, we can empower individuals and policymakers to make informed decisions, ultimately combating the obesity epidemic effectively.

-![obesity_header](https://github.com/ldwilker10/predicting_obesity/blob/main/images/health_obesity_header_image.jpg)

 #### Project by: Lucas Wilkerson
 #### Date: 5/10/2024